 This bill amends the Controlled Substance, Drug, Device and Cosmetic Act to introduce specific prohibitions and penalties related to the preparation, manufacture, sale, or distribution of kratom products to minors.
-It establishes criteria under which such actions would be considered illegal, including the mixing of kratom with harmful non-kratom substances, the presence of poisonous ingredients, excessive levels of residual solvents, and inadequate labeling for safe use.
-Additionally, it defines key terms such as "kratom product," "kratom extract," "processor," and "retailer" to clarify the scope of the law.
+It establishes criteria under which such actions are considered illegal, including the mixing of kratom with harmful non-kratom substances, the presence of poisonous ingredients, excessive levels of residual solvents, high concentrations of 7-hydroxymitragynine, the inclusion of synthetic alkaloids, and inadequate labeling for safe use.
+Retailers are provided a defense against criminal liability if they can demonstrate good faith reliance on processors regarding compliance with these regulations.

 Statutes/Laws affected: